yaahc/rustconf/error-handling-isnt-all-about-errors.md

    &quot;git&quot; &quot;cat&quot;</pre>

 Notes: Here we can see why the command failed, cat isn't a real git command!
 It would be cool if it was though.

 This is context, and the whole thing is a report.

+Next slide: Now, this error isn't very descriptive.
+Sure, it describes what went wrong, but it is far too generic.
+Let's go ahead and define a new error with a more descriptive error message to wrap our source error.

 ---